hellms/dell-democenter.github.io/Module_8_2.md

 # MODULE 8 - FILESYSTEM BACKUP ENHANCEMENTS -DISASTER RECOVERY BACKUPS AND SUPPORT FOR CLUSTERED FILE SYSTEM -WINDOWS- MODULE OVERVIEW

-## LESSON 2 - PERFORM DISASTER RECOVERY BACKUPS, RESTORE SYSTEM STATE AND WINDOWS BARE METAL RECOVERY.
+## LESSON 2 - PERFORM DISASTER RECOVERY BACKUPS, RESTORE SYSTEM STATE AND WINDOWS BARE METAL RECOVERY

 In this lesson, we will perform Disaster Recovery Backups, Restore System state and do a Windows Bare Metal Recovery

 # This section is WiP